enokjun/SPEC-debris-barrier-platform/README.md

 	pip3 install numpy pandas laspy scipy pykrige plotly shapely matplotlib alphashape trimesh scikit-learn python-fcl tripy

-4) The following 3rd party software are not required but would be helpful:
+2) The following 3rd party software are not required but would be helpful:

 	program code editor (e.g. VS code) with Python extension installed

 	internet browser (chrome or edge)

-# Testing to check whether correctly installed
+# Testing to check whether Python Code Runs Correctly

 To run the sample case provided in the Github, please follow these instructions after installation is completed

-1) Download all the codes in the GitHub into the computer
+1) Download all the sample cases "sample_case" and "sample_case_barrier" in the GitHub into the computer

 2) Open the 'sample_input_JSON.json' on the program code editor (e.g. VS code)

 3) On the 'sample_input_JSON.json' files, go to line 5 with the heading "folder path" and replace the '...' to the full folder path location where the 'sample_case' folder is located, respectively.
 The name of the folder path should always be between double quotation marks ("  ")

-4) Run the 'SPEC_debris_barrier_platform_v8_11.py' to start both simulations.
+4) Run the 'SPEC_debris_barrier_platform_v8_12.py' located in the folder "SPEC-debris-barrier-platfrom-GUI-windows/bin/" to start both simulations.
 Use one of these methods:

-1st method - VS code or IDE

-a) open the 'SPEC_debris_barrier_platform_v8_11.py' file in the VS code or IDE

-b) run python code

-2nd method - terminal/cmd
+Terminal/Cmd

 a) open command prompt or terminal

-b) move the current folder to the folder where the 'SPEC_debris_barrier_platform_v8_11.py' file is located
+b) move the current folder to the folder where the 'SPEC_debris_barrier_platform_v8_12.py' file is located

 c) type the following code and press enter key:

-	python SPEC_debris_barrier_platform_v8_11.py
+	python SPEC_debris_barrier_platform_v8_12.py

+OSGeo4W - (download and install from https://trac.osgeo.org/osgeo4w/; then install all the required Python libraries with pip)

+a) open OSGeo4W shell located in Start Menu or Desktop

+b) move the current folder to the folder where the 'SPEC_debris_barrier_platform_v8_12.py' file is located

+c) type the following code and press enter key:

+	python3 SPEC_debris_barrier_platform_v8_12.py <add folder path to where sample case folders>/sample_case/sample_input_JSON.json

+	python3 SPEC_debris_barrier_platform_v8_12.py <add folder path to where sample case folders>/sample_case_barrier/sample_input_wall_JSON.json

-5) All the simulation files are stored in the folder specified in Step 3, and the results will automatically open on the browsers
+5) All the simulation files are stored in the folders containing the JSON inputs, and the results will automatically open on the browsers

 # Reference and Guide